By Diane Carroll for Johnson County Community College/ACF Greater Kansas City Chefs Association

-The 23-year-old took first place first place last summer in the National Chaine Des Rôtisseurs young chef competition in Las Vegas, Nevada.
-That win propelled him to the prestigious international competition in Budapest, Hungary, held in September.
+The 23-year-old took first place in the National Chaine Des Rôtisseurs young chef competition in Las Vegas, Nevada in summer 2015.
+That win propelled him to the prestigious international competition in Budapest, Hungary, held in September of that year.

 Phillips, who was accompanied to Budapest by Felix Sturmer, JCCC professor of hospitality management, competed against 21 young professional chefs from 21 countries.
 Phillips was the first JCCC student to participate in that particular international event.